Tracking Ida: New Jersey Gov. Phil Murphy Declares State Of Emergency As Storms Cause Damage Across State

 RIDGEWOOD, N.J.
-(CBSNewYork) — Remnants of Hurricane Ida caused damage all across New Jersey on Wednesday.
+(CBSNewYork) — There were reports of deaths in parts of New Jersey as remnants of Hurricane Ida caused damage all across the state Wednesday.

+Passaic Mayor Hector Lora confirmed to CBS2 that they have reports of multiple fatalities in their downtown area.READ MORE: Ida Impact: 70-Year-Old Man Killed In Passaic Flood Water, Mayor Says

+They are believed to have been in their cars and swept away in the flash flooding.

 “We will use every resource at our disposal to ensure the safety of New Jerseyans,” he said.